overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 ### Real-time readings vs. last known readings

 By default, the value of the parameter is taken from the Overvis database, not read from the device.
-This makes visualisation refresh much faster, but it has the following consequences:
+This makes visualization refresh much faster, but it has the following consequences:

 * Only tracked parameter values are stored in the database.
 * The update period of the value depends on the update of the device beckground readings (specified in the device settings) and not on the refresh rate of visualization.